jerysun/large-files-search-replace/README.md

 ## IV.
 Usage:

+You'd better create a file folder C:\Tmp in file system, then copy the two files "server.xml" and "best_times.txt" from the directory "resources" in the project to it, this is especially important and convenient when you do the JUnit test.

 You can run it in Eclipse, right click on the class LargeFilesSearchReplace.java -- Run As -- Java Application

 Or you can export the project as an executable jar file, say, fsr.jar, then run it in the cmd window like this: